iKenndac/new-blog/content/posts/2024-09-25-handling-responder-chain-actions-in-swiftui.md

 }
 ~~~~~~~~

-This particular example lets us only declare menu items for rating images once and have our image grid and single image viewer both be able to react to the menu items appropriately.
+This setup lets us only declare menu items for rating images once, and our image grid, single image viewer, and separate image viewer can all to react to the menu items appropriately without them all having to redeclare them, their titles, and their keyboard shortcuts.

 At runtime, the system will walk the app's [responder chain](https://developer.apple.com/documentation/uikit/touches_presses_and_gestures/using_responders_and_the_responder_chain_to_handle_events) when evaluating the menu item for display or for executing its action, and it'll automatically be enabled and the view controller's method called.